 Choose Valued Actions Aligned With Goals

 After accepting anxiety with mindfulness, the next step is clarifying values and setting goals connected to a meaningful life vision.
 This could involve values like family, spirituality, health, community, and personal growth.
+If you have a deep connection with nature or your own spirituality, then seeking to find answers to ‘does a crescent moon have spiritual meaning?‘ could help provide awareness and mindfulness in your goals.
 Choosing goals aligned with deeply held values provides motivation and direction for change.

 Take Action With Presence and Flexibility